Digital Customer Experience Is Key Business Banking Priority This 2017

 Prioritizing Digital Experience

-Among the key priorities that HSBC will focus on is improving the digital experience for business banking clients.
+Among the key priorities HSBC will focus on is improving the digital experience for business banking clients.
 The bank offers various services related to global trade, including capital management, import and export finance, trade finance loans, export credit financing, and receivables financing.

 An example project focusing on this priority is implementing a self-serve, real-time mobile platform for clients to track documents and trade transactions.

 It’s no surprise.
-In PwC’s Middle East Megatrends issue, “technological breakthroughs” is one of the five megatrends driving change in the region, alongside:
+In PWC’s Middle East Megatrends issue, “technological breakthroughs” is one of the five megatrends driving change in the region, alongside:

 According to PwC, several breakthroughs in the realm of technology will unavoidably drive transformation in the region.
 These technological breakthroughs are already catalysts for change in the area: